sindresorhus/p-retry/readme.md

 ### pRetry(input, options?)

 Returns a `Promise` that is fulfilled when calling `input` returns a fulfilled promise.
-If calling `input` returns a rejected promise, `input` is called again until the maximum number of retries is reached.
-It then rejects with the last rejection reason.
+If calling `input` returns a rejected promise, `input` is called again until the max retries are reached, it then rejects with the last rejection reason.

-It does not retry on most `TypeError`'s, with the exception of network errors.
+Does not retry on most `TypeErrors`, with the exception of network errors.
 This is done on a best case basis as different browsers have different [messages](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Checking_that_the_fetch_was_successful) to indicate this.
 See [whatwg/fetch#526 (comment)](https://github.com/whatwg/fetch/issues/526#issuecomment-554604080)

 #### input

 Type: `Function`

-Receives the current attempt number as the first argument and is expected to return a `Promise` or any value.
+Receives the number of attempts as the first argument and is expected to return a `Promise` or any value.

 #### options

 Type: `object`

-Options are passed to the [`retry`](https://github.com/tim-kos/node-retry#retryoperationoptions) module.

 ##### onFailedAttempt(error)